 Renewal Discounts are designated for season ticket holders and depend on the performance targets of the train company.
 These targets vary depending on the operator and its routes.

 If the targets aren’t met, then monthly or season ticket holders can get an automatic discount on their ticket when they renew it.
-This is especially true if they’ve been personally inconvenienced by delays.
+This is especially true if they personally experience inconveniences by delays.

 Be sure to check in with the rail company to see which restrictions apply.
 Considerations include, how far in advance you choose to renew your pass or reactivating an expired account.